skippy-io/skippy-io.github.io/docs/index.markdown

 ## Getting Started

 New to Skippy?
-The best way to get started are the [introductory tutorials](tutorials).
+The best way to get started are the [Introductory Tutorials](tutorials).

 ## Teaser